 One day you'll find yourself auditing for five hours and have been gone for fifteen minutes.
-I mean it... it isn't uh... a joke I'm trying to put over on you.
-I...
-I'm just talking about that, I talk of this in a very extreme fashion.
+I mean, it isn't a joke I'm trying to put over on you, I'm just talking about that.
+I talk in this very extreme fashion.
 I talked in this extreme fashion for years, of reducing people's time on them.
-That's a mean trick!
-Of giving them too optimistic a result.
 That's a mean trick.
-Up to the time when you accumulate sufficient overt acts to get a reverse vector, to push a whole show across when you've got a full package, and get it on its way.
+I'm giving them too optimistic a result.
+That's a mean trick.
+Up to the time when you accumulate sufficient overt acts to get a reverse vector, to push a whole show across when you've got a full package and get it on its way.

-And everybody who's done an overt act, that is still standing down in the sticks, you see, everybody who's done an overt act, and said a mean thing, got everything all upset, and here's... demonstrations, and activity, and all this sort of thing going on in every hand, oh boy, do you get support!
+And everybody who's done an overt act -- they're still standing down in the sticks, you see -- everybody who's done an overt act and said a mean thing, got everything all upset, and here's demonstration and activity and all this sort of thing going on on every hand -- oh, boy, do you get support!
 That's a fact.
-Why don't you try it out some day.
+Why don't you try it out someday?
 For twenty-four hours make people do overt acts against you.
-How do you make them do it; Just be over-optimistic.
-Go around and say, "Well, you will be all right," and "Ha ha!
+How do you make them do it?
+Just be overoptimistic.
+Go around and say, "Well, you'll be all right," and "Ha-ha!
 I guess there's nothing wrong with you!
-I mean... ha ha!"
-"You say you got a toothache?
+I mean -- haha!
+You say you got a toothache?
 Well, that'll be fine, that'll be fine."
-You just look at them, they Grrrrrind!
-Grrrow!
-Snarl.
+You just look at them, they grrrrrind! grrrowl! snarl!

 They'll do plenty of overt acts against you.
 Because a criticism unspoken, to most people, is an overt act, and they don't realize it.
-They just think a criticism, and they've done an overt act.
-They're that wobbly on their pins.
-That's the truth.
+They just think a criticism, they've done an overt act.
+They're that wobbly on their pins, that's the truth.

-Now there isn't a tough case present.
+Now, there isn't a tough case present.
 There isn't a tough case present.
-I've looked over this series of cases here, and this is very very... we've all agreed that people shouldn't know this subject to be audited by it very neatly, we've all agreed to that very thoroughly, but there isn't a tough case anywhere in this room!
+I looked over this series of cases here, and this is very, very -- we've all agreed that people shouldn't know this subject to be audited by it very neatly, we've all agreed to that very thoroughly, but there isn't a tough case anywhere in this room!
 That's the truth!

-I look around here, and I spotted two or three cases as being rough.
-And in the course of this, of asking them a question here, and talking to them there, and listening to them some place else I've spotted every one of those cases.
-I don't mean to eavesdrop.
-But I spotted every single one of them.
+I looked around here, and I spotted two or three cases as being rough.
+And in the course of this, of asking them a question here and talking to them there and listening to them someplace else, I've spotted every one of those cases.
+I don't mean to eavesdrop, but I spotted every single one of them.

-Uh... for instance we have a boy over here, you don't mind my mentioning it, all he's got to be given... all he needs is a little black and white control, that's all.
-Spot control.
+Now, for instance, we have a boy over here, if you don't mind my mentioning it, all he's got to be given, all he needs is a little Black and White Control, that's all -- Spot Control.
 I audited him too heavy one afternoon, standing over there, wondering if he could take it.
 Practically shut his mock-ups off.
-Put a tire down the manhole cover, and a few other things.
-You could still throw him through on standard mock-ups.
-He kept seeing two bands of light through a dark field - isn't that right?
+Put a tire down, the manhole cover, and a few other things.
+You could still throw him through on standard mockups.
+He kept seeing two bands of light through a dark field, isn't that right?

-Voice: That's right.
+[from audience] That's right.